 Written by: No Isolation

-AV1 can in some cases help alleviate some of the social issues children with autism can have.
-Eli Marte Rusten, a therapist working with children and young adults on the autistic spectrum explains how one of the adolescents she's been working with hadn’t been in school for several years because he had a hard time dealing with the social aspects of it.
+Eli Marte Rusten, a therapist working with children and young adults on the autism spectrum in Norway explains how one of the adolescents she has been working with hadn’t been in school for several years because he had a hard time dealing with the social aspects of it.

 “Now he participates in class from home, through AV1, and receives top grades.”

-In the past the boy became really frustrated when the teacher was strict with other students in the classroom, as he felt that it was directed towards him.
-However, when he attended class through AV1, it created a necessary distance between him and what happened in the classroom, allowing him to concentrate on the curriculum and not everything else going on in the classroom.
+In the past, the boy became really frustrated when the teacher was strict with other students in the classroom, as he felt that it was directed towards him.
+However, when he attends class through AV1, it creates a necessary distance between him and what happens in the classroom, allowing him to concentrate on the curriculum and not everything else going on around him.

 “I think the robot has great potential, especially among children with Aspergers.
-I personally only work with children where the level of emotional conflict with the school is very high, that is, with children who haven't been in school for years and who refuse to go to school.
+I personally only work with children where the level of emotional conflict with the school is very high, children who haven't been in school for years and who refuse to go to school.”